LeidyGil/leidygil.github.io/SQL_English.md

 -- Useful guide to identify the type of join:

 -- INNER JOIN
--- When to use it: When you need only the rows where there are matches in both tables.
+-- When to use it: When you need only the rows WHERE there are matches in both tables.
 -- Result: Returns only the rows with corresponding data in both tables.

 -- LEFT JOIN (or LEFT OUTER JOIN)
--- When to use it: When you need all rows from the left table and the matching rows from the right table.
+-- When to use it: When you need all rows FROM the left table and the matching rows FROM the right table.
--- Result: Returns all rows from the left table and the matches from the right table, with NULLs where there are no matches.
+-- Result: Returns all rows FROM the left table and the matches FROM the right table, with NULLs WHERE there are no matches.

 -- RIGHT JOIN (or RIGHT OUTER JOIN)
--- When to use it: When you need all rows from the right table and the matching rows from the left table.
+-- When to use it: When you need all rows FROM the right table and the matching rows FROM the left table.
--- Result: Returns all rows from the right table and the matches from the left table, with NULLs where there are no matches.
+-- Result: Returns all rows FROM the right table and the matches FROM the left table, with NULLs WHERE there are no matches.

 -- Exercise
 -- We have a database with two main tables: 'autores' and 'libros'.